 Any M mount lens can be used with the CLE, barring a few that are so large that they impede the rangefinder window or protrude too far into the camera body.
 These lenses are so few as to have little impact on photo geeks looking to build a solid lens kit.
 Minolta’s own M-mount Rokkors comprise a set of some of the best and most underrated optics around, and the just-different-enough focal lengths are appealing to those, like myself, who are tired of 35mm and 50mm standards.
 The 40mm M-Rokkor, in particular, is regarded by the few who noticed as one of the best 40mm lenses ever produced.
 And while some examples of the 28mm lens exhibit a strange affliction in the form of little white dots on the front element, unaffected versions of this lens are also commonly rated at the top of their class.

-If it’s that great it must be expensive…
+If it’s so great then it must be too expensive.

 You can’t discuss Leica without discussing price.
 They’re expensive cameras, and sometimes I feel that that’s a big part of the reason people hold them in such high regard.
 I mean, essentially they’re just nicely-crafted but obsolete cameras that cost a lot and are out of reach for most shooters.
 Even the most primitive Ms are expensive, while the M that comes closest to matching the CLE in features will run into the quadruple-digits.

 Logically, the CLE should cost more, being the more advanced machine.
 But as is often the case in this hobby, logic doesn’t hold much sway.
 A perfect, pristine CLE will cost between $390 and $490.
 While that’s still a lot of money for many people, I have no compunction in declaring it the very best camera that anyone could buy in this price point.
 In fact, I think the CLE is just about the best 35mm film camera I’ve ever owned.